ashishdaulatabad/audio-eq-visualizer/README.md

 # Audio Eq Visualizer

+Audio Eq Visualizer, with Phase Vocoder Processing in Rust WASM.

-Note: Before running, check on how to build Rust code [here.](/wasm-fft/README.md)
+> Note: Before running, check on how to build Rust code [here.](/wasm-fft/README.md)

 To install dependencies: